Regé-Jean Page Responds To Rumors He Lost A Major Role Because He’s Black

 In any case, it seems like Page dodged a (speeding) bullet.

-Refinery29 reached out to Regé-Jean Page for further comment.
+Refinery29 reached out to Johns & Page for further comment.